saikit/async-cook/recipes/roasted-tomato-and-garlic-pasta.md

 ### Roasted tomatoes and garlic

-- **340g-450g cherry tomatoes**
+- 340g-450g cherry tomatoes
 - 3-4 unpeeled cloves of garlic (explaination: peel prevents garlic from burning)
-- **30g extra virgin olive oil**
+- 30g extra virgin olive oil
-- salt
+- Salt
-- pepper
+- Black pepper

+### Shrimp (optional)

+- 120g raw shrimp
+- Salt
+- Baking soda

+### Mozzarella (optional)

+- 120g mozzarella

 ### Pasta

-- **150g dried pasta** (recommendation: Most types of dried pasta will work, but be sure to use a pan that will fit your dried pasta of choice easily)
+- 150g dried pasta (recommendation: Most types of dried pasta will work, but be sure to use a pan that will fit your dried pasta of choice easily)
 - 600ml water
-- salt (recommendation: just enough to season pasta, especially if you use pasta water)
+- Salt (recommendation: Use just enough to season pasta if you plan to use the pasta water)

-### Seasoning
+- Dried basil (recommendation: If using fresh basil chop into small pieces)
+- Red pepper flakes
+- 20g Grated Parmasan cheese
+- Black pepper

-- olive oil
+- Extra virgin olive oil
-- salt or fish sauce (context: fish sauce pairs well with tomatoes)
+- Salt or fish sauce (recommendation: Fish sauce pairs well with tomatoes)

-- black pepper
-- 20g parmasan cheese
+- Extra Grated cheese (for serving)

-## Optional Ingredients

-### Shrimp

-- 120g raw shrimp
-- baking soda
-- salt
-- neutral cooking oil

-### Mozzarella

-- 120g mozzarella
-- basil

 ## Step 1